Sydney Olympic FC: 2010s

 In 2015 Sydney Olympic finished 4th in the regular season again after a great end to the regular season, which saw the team win 5 straight matches.
 After a convincing 2–0 victory in the first week of the Finals against Wollongong Wolves, the team set up a Semi-Final showdown against old rivals APIA Leichhardt, who took a 1–0 lead via a deflection.
-Sydney Olympic couldn't capitalise on a string of great chances in the second half to equalise, seeing the team eliminated 1–0.
-In 2015 Sydney Olympic again made it to the Round of 16 stage of the FFA Cup, but were disappointingly eliminated following a 3–1 loss to Hume City FC.
+Sydney Olympic could not capitalise on a string of great chances in the second half to equalise, seeing the team eliminated 1–0.
+In 2015, Sydney Olympic again made it to the Round of 16 stage of the FFA Cup, but were disappointingly eliminated following a 3–1 loss to Hume City FC.

-For 2016, Sydney Olympic endured an up and down season where it finished the season in 6th spot.
+For 2016, Sydney Olympic endured an up-and-down season where it finished the season in 6th spot.
 In 2017, Sydney Olympic reached the Finals again, but were knocked out by Manly United in the first week.
 The club was also knocked out of the Cup in the early rounds in both 2016 and 2017.

 In 2018, Sydney Olympic returned to winning ways.
 First clinching the Minor Premiership in a nail-biting last day of the season by leap-frogging old rivals APIA Leichhardt to finish top.
 This was added to by winning the Grand Final 3–1 and being crowned Champions, also against APIA Leichhardt.

-In 2019, Sydney Olympic experienced an up and down season trying to defend their title from the previous season.
+In 2019, Sydney Olympic experienced a variable season trying to defend their title from the previous season.
 Finishing the season 6th, they missed the Finals.
 They were also knocked out of the Cup in the early rounds.

 2020s

 Due to the outbreak of the COVID-19 pandemic, the 2020 season was suspended in April after 3 Rounds.
-The competition only resumed after a 4 month hiatus and returned in August, as a shortened 11-round season, with the club finishing in 4th position.
+The competition only resumed after a 4-month hiatus and returned in August, as a shortened 11-round season, with the club finishing in 4th position.
 Both the State and National Cup competitions were cancelled.